nWwWm/GTFindOBins/README.md

 ## License

 GTFinderOBins is released under the Open Source License.
-See LICENSE for more information.# GTFinderOBins
+See LICENSE for more information.